conclube/Clonomy/README.md

 # Clonomy

 A work in progress economy plugin which aims to be flexible, feature rich and accessible.
+Adding some features I personally felt are missing from other economy plugins...